validoll/google_tag_events/README.md

 for further information.

 ## CONFIGURATION
-This module provides only APY and has no any specific configs.
+This module provides only API and has no any specific configs.

 ## FOR DEVELOPERS
 You can see *gtm_events_test* module for usage examples.